NJCAA D-III Baseball: 4 Apaches earn first-team All-America

 Four Apaches who were instrumental in Tyler Junior College capturing the NJCAA Division III World Series have been named first-team All-America, the organization announced on Wednesday.

-TJC's players on the first-team are pitcher freshman pitcher Adam Davis, sophomore first baseman Miguel Vega, freshman second baseball Dalton Davis and sophomore outfielder Heath Hood.
+TJC’s players on the first-team are freshman pitcher Adam Davis, sophomore first baseman Miguel Vega, freshman second baseman Dalton Davis and sophomore outfielder Heath Hood.

-The 2021 ABCA/Rawlings NJCAA III All-America teams were released by the American Baseball Coaches Association and Rawlings Sporting Goods in conjunction with the NJCAA national office.
+The 2021 ABCA/Rawlings NJCAA D-III All-America teams were released by the American Baseball Coaches Association and Rawlings Sporting Goods in conjunction with the NJCAA national office.
 The team was presented by the Marines.

-Adams (6-3, 205, Melissa) appeared in 17 games for the Apaches, recording an 8-0 record with a save and an ERA of 3.10.
+Adam Davis (6-3, 205, Melissa) appeared in 17 games for the Apaches, recording an 8-0 record with a save and an ERA of 3.10.
 He pitched 40.2 innings with two starts and had 41 strikeouts.
-He committed to Lamar University.
+He is committed to Lamar University.
+He pitched the final 2.1 innings to get the win in the title clinching 5-4 win over Niagara County (New York).

 In all divisions, the ABCA/Rawlings Gold Glove Teams will be announced on Wednesday, June 23, followed by ABCA/Rawlings National Pitchers of the Year on Monday, June 28 and the ABCA/Rawlings National Position Players of the Year on Wednesday, June 30.